naif-alfardan/BlodyTable/README.md

 Simple script for semi-automate filling report table (:

 # Usage:
-export nmap scan result in xml and use with the script (:
+export nmap scan result in xml and use with the script.